-Version 3, 29 June 2007
+Version 3, 19 November 2007

-Copyright © 2007 Free Software Foundation, Inc.

-Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.
+Copyright (C) 2007 Free Software Foundation, Inc. Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.

-The GNU General Public License is a free, copyleft license for software and other kinds of works.
+The GNU Affero General Public License is a free, copyleft license for software and other kinds of works, specifically designed to ensure cooperation with the community in the case of network server software.

 The licenses for most software and other practical works are designed to take away your freedom to share and change the works.
-By contrast, the GNU General Public License is intended to guarantee your freedom to share and change all versions of a program--to make sure it remains free software for all its users.
-We, the Free Software Foundation, use the GNU General Public License for most of our software; it applies also to any other work released this way by its authors.
-You can apply it to your programs, too.
+By contrast, our General Public Licenses are intended to guarantee your freedom to share and change all versions of a program--to make sure it remains free software for all its users.